Inklingo

 resultado

-Use 'resultado' for the general outcome or score of an event, competition, or process.
+Use 'resultado' for the general outcome or score of a process, event, or competition.

 A small, brown terracotta pot sitting on a light surface.
 A single, very large, vibrant red flower with green leaves has successfully bloomed from the pot, symbolizing a positive outcome.